mnebuerquo/mancalai/docs/presentation.md

 1. Play games between two AI strategies in batches of N games each.
 2. After each batch, do additional training using the games just played.

 Both players learn from all the games.

 Game play should improve as the players continue playing.

 ---

-# Learning from Repeated Training
+# Target values for training

-1. Scoring of moves by outcome of game
+* Scoring of moves by outcome of each game
+	- Create a vector of values for each of six moves
-	- Between 0 and 1
+	- Each between 0 and 1
-	- Illegal moves to 0
-	- Move scored 1 if game was won
-	- Move scored 0 (other moves 1) if game was lost

 --

-2. Alternate who moves first
+* Winning Player:
+	- Move value is 1 for moves chosen by player
+	- Move value is 0 for moves not chosen

 --

-3. Inject some randomness
-	- A NN is deterministic
-	- Needed variety of game states for training
+* Losing Player:
+	- Move value is 0 for moves chosen by player
+	- Move value is 1 for moves not chosen
+	- Illegal moves set to 0

+---

+# Lessons learned from training

+* There is a first move advantage
+	- Alternate who moves first

 --

-4. Input encoding
-	- array of bead counts
-	- one-hot encoding
+* Neural Networks are deterministic
+	- Random dropout to prevent overfitting
+	- We need more variety of game states for training
+	- Inject some randomness
+	- Playing games against luck AI does not add much value
+	- Many games have similar moves, so fewer epochs, more games

 --

-5. Back to scoring
+* Is our input vector the best way to represent the game?
+	- First attempt: array of bead counts
+	- Second attempt: one-hot encoding

+---

+# Revision to scoring:

+* Learning is slow if playing against greedy and random.
+	- Not enough variety in games against greedy
+	- Random is a weak player

+--

+* Change scoring to speed up training:
-	- Bonus for captures
+	- Bonus for captures (number of beads)
-	- Bonus for extra moves
+	- Bonus for getting an extra move (constant added)
-	- Still scoring moves higher for game outcome
-	- This basically trains a greedy algorithm into NN
+	- Constant added for moves by winning player
+	- Vector values normalized to range [0-1]

+Without winner bonus, this results in a greedy neural network

 ---